vcolome42/CPP-Assembly-Language-Interpreter/README.md

 # CPP-Assembly-Language-Interpreter
 An assembly language interpreter (ALI) for the Simple Assembly Language (SAL), developed in C++

-This ALI project was created for my Object-Oriented Languages and Environments class, with a primary focus on exploring multiple inheritance and other features of object-oriented programming.
+This ALI project was created in my final year of undergrad for my Object-Oriented Languages and Environments class, with a primary focus on exploring multiple inheritance and other features of object-oriented programming.

 To use the program, simply follow these steps: